tekknolagi/styx/grammar/README.md

 #### Build and run

-- Formal grammar is made with a PEG, see `formal/peg.txt`.
+- Formal grammar is represented as a PEG, see `formal/peg.txt`.
 - to generate the parser `dub run --config=generate`.
 - to parse a sample and test the grammar: `dub run --config=test`.